Kari-The-Unicorn/Front-end-Portfolio-Template/README.md

-# Bob The Builder - Personal Website
+# My - Portfolio

 Features:

  * Responsive, friendly to many devices
- * Two language versions - Polish and English
  * Favicon that is visible in right top corner in Mozilla Firefox and Google Chrome
+ * Contains contact form

 Created with:

  * HTML5
  * CSS3
+ * Bootstrap
+ * Javascript

-Check out the page:  https://kari-the-unicorn.github.io/Bob-The-Builder/
+Check out the page:  https://kari-the-unicorn.github.io/My-Portfolio/